 You can apply for a proxy vote for one election, a specific period or permanently.

 The deadline to receive applications to vote by proxy is 5pm on the sixth working day before polling day.
+For the EU Election 2019, this is Wednesday 15 May.

 In certain circumstances, it is possible to apply for an emergency proxy up until 5pm on election day.
 Circumstances arising after the deadline for ordinary proxy applications for which emergency proxies can be granted include: